-If you dial a number then go on-hook and you decide you want to save that number in speed dialing memory, do the following:
+If you dial a number then go on-hook and then decide you want to save that number in speed dialing memory, do the following:

 - 1 Set the Talk/Monitor switch to M.

 - 2 Press RCL.

 - 3 Press LNR (Last Number Redial).

 - 4 Press the STORE/PROG key.

-- 5 Press one of the number keys (0 through 9) to select the desired memory location.
+- 5 Press a number key (0 through 9) to select the desired memory location.
 The test set gives a confirmation tone.